lucidprogrammer/meteor-saml-sp/README.md

 For introduction to common SAML terms, [refer to this](sp/README.md)

+If you are looking for a custom meteor package, please check the [meteor_package branch.](https://github.com/lucidprogrammer/meteor-saml-sp/tree/meteor_package).
+However, it was not updated after METEOR@1.2.1 and no plans to maintain further.
+However, the code is good enough for you to use and you are welcome to maintain it if needed.

+However, this is an attempt to use a standard SAML library as a micro service to use along with meteor, without worrying about the deep end of SAML to be maintained by the meteor developer.

 ## Running the sample in your local machine.
 (Mac or Linux)
 Run the following command after cloning the repository.